AIRTucha/amonad/README.md

 ## Contribution guidelines

 The project is based on *npm* eco-system.
-Therefore development process is organized via *npm* scripts.
+Therefore, development process is organized via *npm* scripts.

 For installation of dependencies run

     npm install

-Build application once
+To build application once

     npm run build

-Build an application and watch for changes of files
+To build an application and watch for changes of files

     npm run build:w

-Run tslint one time for CI
+To run tslint one time for CI

     npm run lint

-Unit tests in a watching mode are performed by
+To unit tests in a watching mode are performed by

     npm run test

-A single run of test suit
+To execute a test suit single time

     npm run test:once

-A single run of test suit with test coverage report
+To execute a test suit single time with coverage report

-    npm run cover
+    npm run test:c

-A single run of test suit with test coverage report
+To execute a test suit single time with coverage report submitted to *coveralls*

     npm run test:ci